 Code & Workflows

 The Library - Code & Workflows section contains the various tools and tasks that make up components of workflows.
-Users familiar with running Workflows can come to this repository to find workflow components that can be run individually or strung together using Workflow Description Language (WDL).
+Users familiar with running workflows can use this repository to find workflow components to run individually or strung together using Workflow Description Language (WDL).

 This section also contains links to other helpful open source workflow repositories.
 Look to the right of the Code & Workflows tab under "FIND ADDITIONAL WORKFLOWS."